-io-fs-media, iofs-i2c-ipod.so, iofs-ipod.so, iofs-pfs.so, iofs-usb-ipod.so, mme iofs-usb-ipod.so

-The USB transport mechanism for connecting to iPods
+io-fs-media, iofs-i2c-ipod.so, iofs-ipod.so, iofs-pfs.so, iofs-usb-ipod.so, mme iofs-usb-ipod.so The USB transport mechanism for connecting to iPods

-Syntax: io-fs-media -dipod,transport=usb Runs on: ARM, Power PC.
-SH. x86 Options: Options for iofs-usb-ipod.so are separated by colons (:).
-These options are: audio=devicepath Set the path to the location from where io-media should read in the audio.
-See "Setting the audio path" below. busno The USB bus or chip to which the iPod device is connected. config Configuration value of the iPod HID interface (iAP). devno The USB device address, as assigned by io-usb. iface Interface value of the iPod HID interface (iAP). sconfig Select the iPod HID configuration.
+Syntax: io-fs-med lia -dipod,transport=usb Runs on: ARM, Powe erPC, SH, x86 Options: Options for iofs-usb-ipod.so are separated by colons (:).
+These options are: audio=dev icepath Set the path to the location from where io-media should read in the audio.
+See "Setting the audio path" below. busno The USB bus or chip to which the iPod device is connected. config Configuration value of the iPod HID interface (iAP). devno The USB device address, as assigned by io-usb. iface Interface value of the iPod HID interface (iAP). normal_mA a=amps Specify, in milliamperes, the amount of current over the default that an iPod device may draw when in normal state.
+Typical values are -500 and 500.
+See "Specifying current" below. sconfig Select the iPod HID configuration.
 This option is only required if no other entity selects the configuration.
-See "Selecting the iPod configuration" below. use Print out a usage message to stdout and exit.
+See "Selecting the iPod configuration" below. suspend_m A =amps Specify, in milliamperes, the amount of current over the default that an iPod device may draw when in suspended state.
+Typical values are 0, 100 and 500.
+See "Specifying current" below. use Print out a usage message to stdout and exit.
+Description: The utility - ofs-usb-ipod, so provides the transport mechanism for connection to

-The utility iofs-usb-ipod.so provides the transport mechanism for connection to iPod devices on a USB bus.
+The utility iofs-usb-ipod.so provides the transport mechanism for connection iPod devices on a USB bus.
 It is loaded by iofs-ipod when it is started with the transport mechanism set to usb (for USB devices).